nuuuwan/news_lk3_data/README.md

 ### This is nonsense politics -

 *2024-09-16 17:37:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/201091) · `si`

+Dilith Jayaweera criticizes politicians as "jokes" in Moneragala.
+Claims leaders failed to improve economy despite promises.
+Accuses Anura Kumara and Wickremesinghe of neglecting agriculture.
+Blames them for rising living costs.

+🟩

 The presidential candidate, entrepreneral Dilith Jayaweera says that the country is a nonsense politics.